a4k45h1050/a4k45h1050.github.io/_posts/2017-06-15-Year-9-Summer-Github---Week-1.md

 This week I tried to make a username and password login system on Github.
 I managed to get the general concept but it wasn't working properly.
 I got the information from several websites and managed to start it off.
 I also managed to embed a YouTube video.

-I also managed to embed a GIF.
-Here it is

-Go check out ItzKritical on Youtube.
-He is an epic Minecraft Youtuber.
-This is his link : https://www.youtube.com/channel/UCdXB2yar1fip2Z9UZg8q9aA